Wake Forest Career 1969-1983

 Colloquim: This series of six dinner meetings during the school year brought together faculty and students from Wake Forest, Salem, and Winston-Salem State to discuss current issues in higher education.

 The Covenant House: another project of the Winston-Salem Campus Ministry group began in 1968 as a home for the city’s college students, including Wake Foresters, to live in the West End neighborhood in downtown Winston-Salem.
 The students provided a breakfast club, recreation program, coffee house for teenagers, tutoring, visitation of the elderly, a kids’ club, and draft counseling for young men.
-All this while being academically responsible students.
-Ed was an adviser for the project.
+All this while students were still academically responsible! d was an adviser for the project.

 The statement of purpose from Covenant Community, as described in its late 1960s flyer, reads: